Wichita State University follows the Associated Press Stylebook for all public communication, with a few university-specific modifications.

 italics - Avoid italicized text.
 It is difficult to see on browsers, especially for anyone who has visual difficulties.

-numbers - Numerals under 10 should be spelled out; 10 and above, use figures.
+numbers - In general, numerals under 10 should be spelled out; 10 and above use figures.

 online - Not "on-line."